 The Western SoMa PEIR identified significant impacts related to cultural and paleontological resources, transportation and circulation, noise and vibration, air quality, wind and shadow, biological resources, and hazards and hazardous materials.
 Additionally, the PEIR identified significant cumulative impacts related to cultural and paleontological resources, transportation and circulation, noise, air quality, and shadow.
 Mitigation measures were identified for each of the above impacts, with the exception of shadow.
-These mitigation measures reduced the environmental impacts to less-than-significant levels except for those related to cultural and paleontological resources (cumulative impacts resulting from the demolition of historic resources), transportation (program-level and cumulative traffic impacts at three intersections; and cumulative transit impacts on several Muni lines), noise (cumulative noise impacts), and air quality (program-level toxic air contaminants and PM{2.5} pollutant impacts; program-level and cumulative criteria air pollutant impacts).
+These mitigation measures reduced the environmental impacts to less-than-significant levels except for those related to cultural and paleontological resources (cumulative impacts resulting from the demolition of historic resources), transportation (program-level and cumulative traffic impacts at three intersections; and cumulative transit impacts on several Muni lines), noise (cumulative noise impacts), and air quality (program-level toxic air contaminants and PM2.5 pollutant impacts; program-level and cumulative criteria air pollutant impacts).

-The proposed project would construct two new buildings: one six-story mixed-use building with 20 dwelling units and one 3,583-square-foot ground-floor retail unit; and one five-story residential building with 17 dwelling units.
+The proposed project would construct one six-story residential building with 15 dwelling units.
 As discussed below in this initial study, the proposed project would not result in new, significant environmental effects, or effects of greater severity than were already analyzed and disclosed in the Western SoMa PEIR.